SOC FPX 2000 Assessment 1 Cultural Diversity and You

 Analyzing Data to Make Valid Sociological Inferences

 Cogburn (2019) explored how prejudice and discrimination affect equality and health disparity among blacks.
-The author claims that the highest percentages of African Americans suffer from chronic diseases like hypertension and diabetes resulting from raised stress and limited access to remedies stemming from racism.
+The author claims that the highest percentages of African Americans suffer from chronic diseases like hypertension and diabetes, resulting from raised stress and limited access to remedies stemming from racism.

-In the same way, Wright and Headley (2020) studied the factors that affect the Policing Force including racial factors.
-Further, the study established that police were more likely to use force when they encountered Black people particularly when the circumstances were not well understood.
+In the same way, Wright and Headley (2020) studied the factors that affect the Policing Force, including racial factors.
+Further, the study established that police were more likely to use force when they encountered Black people, particularly when the circumstances were not well understood.

 Application of Laws or Policies

-Only with the help of laws and regulations that prescribe equality and fighting prejudice, can diversity-related problems be solved.
+Only with the help of laws and regulations that prescribe equality and fight prejudice can diversity-related problems be solved.
 It builds up a structure of law-making to safeguard the civil liberties of certain sections of the population that have been suppressed in the past.
-After this, we will discuss how one can address diversity challenges through waging policies and legislation.
-Miller (2019) looked at the impact of affirmative action on diversity in the workforce.
-In light of empirical analysis, the study finds that affirmative action can increase the representation of competent candidates from the disadvantaged categories by increasing the proportion or the competence level of the candidates as seen at the executive level.
+After this, we will discuss addressing diversity challenges through waging policies and legislation.
+Miller (2019) looked at affirmative action’s impact on workforce diversity.

-The authors for the affirmative assert that affirmative action can help create a more favorable climate in the workplace using diversity as an organizational value.
-Concerning health inequalities, Baumgartner et al. (2020) considered the case of the ACA concerning things.
-Low-income and minority groups in particular will benefit from the stated objectives of the Affordable Care Act to the extent that it aims at increasing access to medical treatments and reducing health disparities.
+In light of empirical analysis, the study finds that affirmative action can increase the representation of competent candidates from disadvantaged categories by increasing the proportion of the competence level of the candidates, as seen at the executive level.
+The authors of the affirmative assert that affirmative action can help create a more favorable climate in the workplace by using diversity as an organizational value.
+Concerning health inequalities, Baumgartner et al. (2020) considered the case of the ACA about things.

 Strategies for Addressing a Cultural Diversity Issue

-One such method is cross-cultural education as a way of assisting people to appreciate, or at least, come to terms with cultural diversity, at the individual level.
-It is with this understanding that Van Puffelen & van Oppen (2020) alluded to the fact that cross-cultural education may enhance the way persons conceive and interact with other persons originating from other cultural backgrounds.
+This means that in dealing with issues related to diversity, individual and institutional-level interventions should be utilized to maximize the effectiveness of the interventions to be offered.
+One such method is cross-cultural education, which assists people to appreciate or at least come to terms with cultural diversity at the individual level.
+With this understanding, Van Puffelen & van Oppen (2020) alluded that cross-cultural education may enhance how people conceive and interact with others from other cultural backgrounds.

 Organizing and monitoring policies in the area of inclusion and diversity could play a role in addressing the systematic problems resulting from cultural differences.
 The criteria for these aspects include recruitment and inclusion of members from marginalized groups and the training and development programs that are diversity and culture-sensitive.
 Nyseth (2021) found that policies related to diversity and inclusion provide a chance to amplify the representation of minorities in the workforce.